Ruslan Muradov: First Nagorno-Karabakh War

-When Armenians attacked the territory of Azerbaijan, Muradov voluntarily joined Azerbaijani Armed Forces and was sent to participate in the battles around the village of Papravand of Agdam District.
+When Armenians attacked the territory of Azerbaijan, Muradov voluntarily joined the Azerbaijani Armed Forces and was sent to participate in the battles around the village of Papravand of Agdam District.
 The village was released from Armenian soldiers.

 In 1992, one of the aircraft belonging to Azerbaijan fled to the territory controlled by Armenian soldiers and was shot down.
 A group of Azerbaijani soldiers was sent to rescue the wounded.

-Muradov was killed during the battles for the Papravand village of Agdam District on August 22, 1992.
+Muradov was killed during the battles for Papravand on 22 August 1992.

 Honors

 Ruslan Hamid oglu Muradov was posthumously awarded the title of the "National Hero of Azerbaijan" by Presidential Decree No. 290 dated 6 November 1992.

 He was buried at a Martyrs' Lane cemetery in Mingachevir.
 The Secondary School No. 15 in Mingachevir was named after him.